lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 The stake president is the primary Church spokesman to the news media on matters that pertain to the stake.
 He may delegate this role as needed.

-The stake president or an assigned counselor may organize and oversee a stake communication council.
+The stake president or an assigned counselor may organize a stake communication council.
 This council helps Church leaders build relationships with civic and community leaders.
 It also helps these leaders communicate effectively with Church members and the public.

+The stake president or an assigned counselor oversees this council as its priesthood adviser.
+Information about this role is provided in Communication
+Councils: A Guide for Priesthood Leaders.

 The communication council may include a stake communication director, assistant directors, and specialists as needed.
 They are called and set apart